 However, if you are considering taking your tent on a hike, you will definitely want to find something that’s on the lighter side.
 As a general rule, a tent should be around about 1,1kg (2,5lb) per person.

-Don’t forget that if you are backpacking or hiking you can share the weight of the tent by distributing the rainfly, tent and poles out.
+Don’t forget that if you are backpacking or hiking you can share the weight of the tent by distributing the rainfly, tent and fiberglass poles / aluminum poles out (depending on the pole design).
 At the end of the day you must consider what you will be using you tent for, will you be hiking and backpacking, or will you be car camping with your tent close by, or maybe even a little bit of both?

 Also if you intend to camp somewhere where there are heavier winds, you’ll want to go with something a little more durable and heavy.
 This will prevent the wind from ripping your tent from the ground and potentially smashing into someone or something.

 How Many Tent Doors Should I Have?

 This comes down to comfort versus weight.
 With two doors on your tent, tent living is made more convenient and comfortable.

 Just think, you wouldn’t have to roll over your sleeping partner in the morning to squeeze out the door, but you could rather slip out the door that is closest to you without waking them up.
 Although having two doors is great, it will add weight.